Do you suffer from these doubts about becoming a “pro” producer?

 How do you not want to work on something you’re passionate about?

-This isn’t for everyone, but if you’re looking to finally break through and make money off your home studio, I’m proud to recommend the Profitable Producer Program from Brian Hood over at the Six Figure Home Recording Studio.
-Also, if you use my coupon code ‘audioissues’ to join before Friday we’ll knock $800 off the price of the full course.
+This isn’t for everyone, but if you’re looking to finally break through and make money off your home studio, I’m proud to recommend my Studio Success Starter Pack.

-If all the Profitable Producer course did for you was help you create an extra $500 – $1,00 per month on the side (that’s $6,000 extra per year), would that be worth it to you?
-You would certainly make your tuition back almost immediately!
+If all the Studio Success Starter Pack did for you was help you create an extra $500 – $1,00 per month on the side (that’s $6,000 extra per year), would that be worth it to you?
+You would certainly make your tuition back immediately!

 And if all it did was give you the freedom to work with music you were passionate about and help you create a reputation as a professional engineer in your community, would the time commitment of a few hours/week be worth it to you?